pewresearch/prc-block-library/README.md

 the WordPress variant of [React](https://reactjs.org/) called [@wordpress/element]( https://wordpress.org/gutenberg/handbook/designers-developers/developers/packages/packages-element/).

-All code chanages here will require code review and approval before being merged into the `main` branch.

-## Getting Started

-To get started, you'll need to have [Node.js](https://nodejs.org/en/) installed on your machine.
-Once you have Node.js installed, you can start scaffolding a new block.

 ### Scaffolding a New Block

 To scaffold a new block, run the following command in the `/blocks` directory: